 |Extent of IFRS application||Status||Additional Information|

-With respect to accounting, the European Union has enacted some accounting laws (Directives) for limited liability companies, banks and insurers that all EU and EEA members must comply with.
-Some of those Directives address accounting issues.
+In addition to financial reporting using IFRS, the European Union has enacted some accounting laws (Directives) for limited liability companies, banks and insurers that all EU Member States and EEA countries are required to comply with via their national laws and regulations.
 The most notable is Directive 2013/34/EU of the European Parliament and of the Council of 26 June 2013 on the annual financial statements, consolidated financial statements and related reports.
-The IAS Regulation and the Accounting Directives can be found on the European Commission’s ‘Financial Reporting’ page
+The IAS Regulation and the Accounting Directives can be found on the European Commission’s ‘Financial Reporting’ page.

-EU and EEA member states may enact additional accounting laws and regulations that add to the requirements of the Directives, but they cannot override the requirements of the Directives.
+EU Member States and EEA countries may enact accounting laws and regulations that add to the requirements of the Directives, but they cannot override the requirements of the Directives.

-The EU has already adopted IFRS Standards for the consolidated financial statements all companies whose securities trade in a regulated market.
-The Appendix attached to the pdf of this Profile lists all of the securities markets in Europe that are ‘regulated markets’.
+The EU has adopted IFRS Standards for the consolidated financial statements of all companies whose securities trade in a regulated market.

-In 2002, the European Union adopted IFRS Standards as the required financial reporting standards for the consolidated financial statements of all European companies whose debt or equity securities trade in a regulated market in Europe, effective in 2005.
-The adoption of IFRS Standards was done by enactment of Regulation (EC) No 1606/2002 of the European Parliament and of the Council of 19 July 2002 on the application of international accounting standards (known as the Accounting Regulation).
+In 2002, the European Union adopted IFRS Standards as the required financial reporting standards for the consolidated financial statements of all EU companies whose debt or equity securities trade in a regulated market in the EU/EEA, effective in 2005.
+The adoption of IFRS Standards was done by enactment of a regulation of the European Parliament and of the Council of 19 July 2002: EU 1606/2002 Regulation on the application of international accounting standards (IAS) (known as the IAS Regulation).

-The Accounting Regulation created a process for endorsing IFRS Standards for use in the European Union together with two new consultative and advisory organisations: the Accounting Regulatory Committee (ARC) and EFRAG.
+The IAS Regulation includes a process for endorsing individual IFRS Standards and Interpretations for use in the European Union as directly applicable Commission Regulations.

 June 2015 evaluation of IFRS Standards in the EU

-IFRS Standards as adopted by the EU are required for the consolidated financial statements of all European companies whose debt or equity securities trade in a regulated market in Europe, ie a regulated exchange.
-IFRS Standards as adopted by the EU are IFRS Standards as issued by the IASB Board with some limited modifications.
+IFRS Standards as adopted by the EU are required for the consolidated financial statements of all EU/EEA companies whose debt or equity securities trade in a regulated market in the EU/EEA—that is, a regulated exchange.
+IFRS Standards as adopted by the EU are IFRS Standards as issued by the IASB Board with two limited modifications.

-Most major securities exchanges in Europe are regulated exchanges, but there are many small securities exchanges in addition to the regulated exchanges.
-The Appendix attached to the PDF of this Profile lists all of the securities markets in Europe that are ‘regulated markets’.
-Individual EU member states have an option to require or permit IFRS Standards as adopted by the EU (Member State Option) for the individual financial statements of listed companies, and the consolidated or individual financial statements of non-listed companies.
+Most major securities exchanges in the EU are regulated exchanges, but there are many small securities exchanges in addition to the regulated exchanges.
+Individual EU/EEA Member States / counties have an option to require or permit IFRS Standards as adopted by the EU (Member State Option) for the individual financial statements of listed companies, and the consolidated or individual financial statements of non-listed companies.

-The European Commission periodically surveys the EU member states regarding its decisions regarding the use of the above options.
-The reports of those surveys may be found in the 'Consultations' section of the European Commission's website: https://ec.europa.eu/info/law/international-accounting-standards-regulation-ec-no-1606-2002/monitoring-and-enforcing_en.
+The European Commission periodically surveys the EU member states regarding its decisions about the use of the above options.
+The reports of those surveys may be found on the European Commission's website: https://ec.europa.eu/info/law/international-accounting-standards-regulation-ec-no-1606-2002/monitoring-and-enforcing_en.